 - Internal Sound Dampening: Premium quiet keyboards often include layers of foam or silicone inside the case.
 This material fills empty space, absorbs vibrations, and prevents the case from acting as an echo chamber.

-- Keycaps: The material and profile of your keycaps also play a role.
+- Keycaps: The material and profile of keycaps also play a role.
 Thicker PBT (polybutylene terephthalate) keycaps produce a deeper, more muted sound compared to thinner ABS (acrylonitrile butadiene styrene) keycaps.

 How to Choose the Best Quiet Mechanical Keyboard for You

-“The perfect quiet keyboard isn’t just about the lowest decibel level; it’s about matching the sound profile and feel to the user’s environment and preference,” says Michael Chen, a leading acoustic engineer in the keyboard space.
+“The perfect quiet keyboard isn’t just about the lowest decibel level; it’s about matching the sound profile and feel to the user’s environment and preference,” states Michael Chen, a leading acoustic engineer in the keyboard space.
 “A soft ‘thock’ can be just as office-friendly as a near-silent press.”

 For the Office Professional